Pothan0/OOPs-Project/README.md

 ### Algorithm 2: Shortest path finding algorithm
-We use FloydWarshall algorithm to find shortest paths across 128 cities in North america the nodes represent the cities while the weight represent the distances
+We use FloydWarshall algorithm to find shortest paths across 128 cities in North america in which we have a 128x128 adjacency matrix representing  the distances across the cities